-This document is the Consolidated Annual Performance Report (CAPER) for the City of Bloomington's 2022 Community Development Block Grant (CDBG) program year, as it relates to its Action Plan, Consolidated Plan, and other HUD requirements.
-The City of Bloomington did not receive HOME, HOPWA or ESG funding in 2022.
-The 2022 Program Year (PY) began July 1, 2022 and ended on June 30, 2023.
+This document is the Consolidated Annual Performance Report (CAPER) for the City of Bloomington's 2023 Community Development Block Grant (CDBG) program year, as it relates to its Action Plan, Consolidated Plan, and other HUD requirements.
+The City of Bloomington did not receive HOME, HOPWA or ESG funding in 2023.
+The 2023 Program Year (PY) began July 1, 2023, and ended on June 30, 2024.

-The city did receive \$515,447 in CARES Act funding, known as CDBG-CV3.
-These funds were expended on emergency housing assistance and more detail is included below and throughout this report.
+The city received \$97,565.66 in CARES Act funding, known as CDBG-CV3 during this program year.
+These funds were expended on emergency food and rental assistance and administered through VEAP.
+More detail is included below and throughout this report.